-- Include name, address and contact number of the nominee.
+- Include the name, address and contact number of the nominee.

 - Describe the nominee’s contributions and accomplishments in the area of diversity.

-- Identify the diversity award category (business/group/organization, licensed attorney or judiciary) in which the nominee is being nominated.
+- Identify the diversity award category (organization, licensed attorney or member of the judiciary) in which the nominee is being nominated.

 - Submissions should not exceed five pages in length.

 One or more diversity awards will be given to an organization that has an office in the state of Oklahoma and has met one or more of the following criteria: